Every film released in the US in 2025 that I’ve seen

 Terry Zwigoff

-Every Film I Saw Released in the US in 2019
+Every film released in the US in 2019 that I’ve seen

 In a theater